What is GST

 - After scanning of the application by the authorized GST officer, it shall either be approved or additional documents/ information may be asked to be furnished before final approval.

-What are the documents required to be submitted while getting GST registration?
+What are the documents required GST Registration Procedure?

 The documents required to be submitted depends on the type and structure of the business.
 Following is a list of some basic documents that would be required.
 For a more exhaustive list, contact Enterslice.